netbox-community/netbox-chart/README.md

 ### From 2.x to 3.x

+* NetBox 2.10.4 or above is required
 * Kubernetes 1.14 or above is required
-* Helm v3 is now required
+* Helm v3 or above is now required
 * The Bitnami [PostgreSQL](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) sub-chart was upgraded from 8.x to 10.x
 * The Bitnami [Redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) sub-chart was upgraded from 10.x to 12.x